-A properly executed proxy marked "abstain" with respect to the ratification of the appointment of our independent registered public accounting firm will not be voted, although it will be counted for purposes of determining whether there is a quorum for the Annual Meeting.
-Since abstentions will not be votes cast "FOR" the ratification of the appointment of our independent registered public accounting firm, they will have the same effect as negative votes or votes against those matters.
-Because Proposal 2 is a discretionary matter, there will not be any broker non-votes.
+A properly executed proxy marked "abstain" with respect to the ratification of the appointment of our independent registered public accounting firm will not be voted, although it will be counted for purposes of determining whether there is a quorum for the 2021 Annual Meeting.
+Since abstentions will not be votes cast "FOR" the ratification of the appointment of our independent registered public accounting firm, they will have the same effect as negative votes or votes against this matter.
+Because Proposal 2 is a discretionary matter, we do not expect there to be any broker non-votes with Proposal 2.

-Although shareholder approval of our Audit Committee's selection of Mazars USA LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 is not required, we believe that it is advisable to give shareholders an opportunity to ratify this selection.
-If this proposal is not approved at the 2019 Annual Meeting, the Audit Committee will reconsider its selection of Mazars USA LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
+Although shareholder approval of our Audit Committee's selection of Mazars USA LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 is not required, we believe that it is advisable to give shareholders an opportunity to ratify this selection.
+If this proposal is not approved at the 2021 Annual Meeting, the Audit Committee will reconsider its selection of Mazars USA LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.